osmottawa/OSMCanada-Documentation/bylaws.md

 **Article 1 NAME**

-* This association shall be known by the name OSM Canada, and is referred to hereinafter as "the Organization".
+* This organization shall be known by the name OSM Canada, and is referred to hereinafter as "the Organization".
 * The Organization is a corporation without share capital incorporated by Letters Patent under the laws of Ontario, bearing corporation number #######.

 **Article 2 OBJECTS**